konsoletyper/teavm-site/_docs/flavour/templates.md

 # Interacting with template engine

-The main entry point to template engine is [Templates](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/Templates.java) class.
+The main entry point to template engine is the [Templates](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/Templates.java) class.
 For basic usage you need only these methods:

-* `Templates.bind(Object, HTMLElement|String)` which binds instance of view class to the element of static HTML, specified either as `HTMLElement` instance or by id.
+* `Templates.bind(Object, HTMLElement|String)` which binds an instance of view class to the element of static HTML, specified either as an `HTMLElement` instance or by id.
 * `Templates.update()` forces updating of all bound templates.
   Usually, Flavour is smart enough to automatically update DOM.
-  However, sometimes it does not know enough about your code, so you have to use this method to tell template engine to update explicitly.
+  However, sometimes it does not know enough about your code, so you have to use this method to tell the template engine to update explicitly.
   This includes situations when you work with timers.
   Remember, it's not very expensive to update DOM, since Flavour performs dirty check and performs only as few DOM operations as possible.